ANJALi-90140078/home-System/README.md

 ## Future Improvements
 - **Payment Gateway Integration:** Enable users to pay for services online.
-- **Mobile Optimization:** Improve the responsiveness for mobile devices.
+- **Mobile Optimization:** Improve the responsiveness for mobile devices

-## License
-This project is licensed.